The homology of permutation racks: Permutations and their equivariant homology

 Permutation racks~$(X,\phi)$ are essentially sets~$X$ with an action of the infinite cyclic group~$\bbZ$, or~$\bbZ$--sets for short.
 The integer~$n$ acts as~$\phi^n$.
 We refer to~\cite[Sec.~3]{Szymik:Center} for a detailed discussion of the relation between racks and permutations on the categorical level.
 In this section, we will very briefly review the equivariant homology theory for actions of a fixed group~$G$, and then we specialize it to the case of the infinite cyclic group~$\bbZ$.
 Proposition~\ref{prop:Borel_homology}, the computation of the equivariant homology of permutation actions, will be used in the following Section~\ref{eq:spectral_sequence}.

 Let us fix a discrete group~$G$.
 If the group~$G$ is not trivial, then not all~$G$--sets~$X$ are free.
 Therefore, we need to choose free resolutions.
-These are~$G$--maps~$F_\bullet\to X$ that are equivalences, where~$F$ is a simplicial~$G$--set, and the~$G$--action on~$F$ is free~(on each set of $n$--simplices).
-For instance, the classifying space~$\rmE G_\bullet$ coming from the bar construction is a contractible space on which the group~$G$ acts freely; it provides functorial free simplicial resolutions~$\rmE G_\bullet\times X\to X$ for all~$G$--sets~$X$.
-The equivariant homology~$\rmH_\bullet^G(X)$ is the homology of the orbit space~\hbox{$F_\bullet/G\simeq\rmE G_\bullet\times_G X$}.
+These are~$G$--maps~\hbox{$F_\bullet\to X$} that are equivalences, where~$F$ is a simplicial~$G$--set, and the~$G$--action on~$F$ is free~(on each set of~$n$--simplices).
+For instance, the classifying space~$\rmE G_\bullet$ coming from the bar construction is a contractible space on which the group~$G$ acts freely; it provides functorial free simplicial resolutions

+for all~$G$--sets~$X$.
+The equivariant homology~$\rmH_\bullet^G(X)$ of a~$G$--set~$X$ is the homology of the orbit space~\hbox{$F_\bullet/G\simeq\rmE G_\bullet\times_G X$}.
 Up to homotopy, this space does not depend on the resolution~$F_\bullet$ used to compute it, and it is common to denote this{\it~homotopy orbit space} by~$X\ho G$.
 These constructions work more generally for~$G$--spaces, or rather simplicial~$G$--sets, and they are interesting even for the trivial~$G$--set~$X=\star$ consisting of one fixed point only: its equivariant homology is the homology of the group~$G$.

 \begin{remark} Equivariant homology in this form was initiated by Borel~\cite{Borel:seminar}.
 It is obvious from the description above that Borel's equivariant homology theory agrees with Quillen's general homology theory~\cite{Quillen:summary} when specialized to the algebraic theory of~$G$--sets for a fixed group~$G$.
 This fact is well-known and we emphasize that it plays no role in the following.
 We refer to~\cite{Szymik:Quillen} for Quillen's homology theory when specialized to the algebraic theory of racks. \end{remark}